 Each public building on this campus has a designated color.
 Here, the orange is a secondary reminder of one’s location in the Children’s Hospital, provides consistency throughout the building, and serves as a visual target for wayfinding information.

 The wayfinding signage was thoughtfully designed for both patients/families and facility staff.
-It incorporates landmark images, simplified information and donor recognition appropriate to the context of the environment.
+It incorporates landmark images, simplified information, and donor recognition appropriate to the context of the environment.
 At the same time, the information can quickly adapt to changes using printed inserts.
-Fabricated by Bright Sign & Maintenance using a standard APCO frame system, the sign information is maintained by the in-house sign shop via an online ordering system.
+Fabricated by Bright Sign & Maintenance using a standard APCO frame system, the in-house sign shop maintains the sign information via an online ordering system.